https://invisible-island.net/ncurses/man/

 Predefined Key Codes

-o Except for the special case KEY_RESIZE, it is necessary to enable
+o Except for the special case of KEY_RESIZE, a window's keypad mode

 o Not all of these are necessarily supported on any particular